 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

 Interesting.
 Zany.
 Nonsensical.
 Inspiring.
 Weird.
 Wacky.
 Before visiting Skopje, Macedonia, these were some of the adjectives we had heard used to describe the capital city.
-After visiting Skopje, Macedonia, we completely agree…with all of them.
-Regardless of opinions, we can certainly attest to there being no shortage of things to do in Skopje.
+After visiting Skopje, Macedonia, we completely agree…with all of them!
+Regardless of opinions, we can also attest to there being no shortage of things to do in Skopje, North Macedonia.

-During our visit to Skopje, Macedonia in November of 2016, the city was in the process of a massive renovation.
+During our first visit to Skopje, Macedonia in 2016 the city was still in the process of a massive renovation.
 The complete overhaul is part of the lingering – and costly – Skopje 2014 Project; this government plan aims to reinvent the city with a classical appearance in order to boost nationalism and attract tourists.
 Only about half of the residents support the project, which has a price tag of more than $700 million USD – a pretty penny for one of Europe’s poorest countries.
-(Even some of those who agree with the facelift are not content with the project, as many accuse the government of being corrupt and wasteful.)
+Even some of those who agree with the facelift are not content with the project, as many accuse the government of being corrupt and wasteful.

 Ornate facades now conceal Communist-era block structures, massive monuments have been erected to honor the great Macedonians of the past and a smattering of statues are strewn about the city center to honor…well, just about everyone else.
 We often felt like we were walking through a closet of stage props; the objects obviously manufactured simply to create a scene.